lpryszcz/htseq/doc/sequences.rst

    .. method: Sequence.add_qual_to_count_array(count_array)

-   Similar to :meth:`Sequence.add_bases_to_count_array`, this method counts the occuring quality values stratified by position.
+   Similar to :meth:`Sequence.add_bases_to_count_array`, this method counts the occurring quality values stratified by position.
 This then allows to calculate average qualities as well as histograms.

    Here is a usage example: